 Many recipes call for soaking the corn to keep it from drying out.
 This isn’t necessary when making smoked corn on the cob unless you’re smoking with a super hot fire over a long period of time.

-If it’s rolling higher than your typical 200-225 degrees Fahrenheit, consider soaking your corn for 15-20 minutes prior.
+If your fire is rolling higher than your typical 200-225 degrees Fahrenheit, consider soaking your corn for 15-20 minutes prior to help keep it from drying out.

 “This is my go-to recipe for corn.
 Absolutely fabulous every time!”